jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/Dating-DApp/software_coding_practices.md

 ## 4. Enforcing Standards
 To ensure adherence to these standards, we will employ ESLint with appropriate TypeScript and Svelte plugins.
 A pre-commit hook will be set up to run ESLint, and code reviews will include a check for compliance with these standards.
 Continuous integration pipelines will also run automated tests and linting to maintain code quality throughout the development process.

-Intall ESLint: Install ESLint and TypeScript packages: npm install eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin --save-dev
+Install ESLint and TypeScript packages: npm install eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin --save-dev

 Running ESLint: npm run lint